Published On: May 07 2014 03:15:42 PM CDTUpdated On: Feb 19 2014 01:58:30 PM CST

 Abubakar Shekau, the leader of Boko Haram, is elusive, operating mostly in the shadows.
 He resurfaces every once in a while in videotaped messages to mock the effectiveness of the Nigerian military or send messages to the public.
 A video obtained by Agence France-Presse shows what the leader intends to do with the girls: "By Allah, I will sell them in the marketplace."

-The abductions sparked protests all over the world, including these women in Lagos.
+The abductions sparked protests all over the world, including these women in New Zealand.

 On May 12, a video emerged purportedly showing some of the kidnapped girls in Muslim headdresses.
 Boko Haram's leader claimed they had converted to Islam, and offered to free them in exchange for prisoners.